 1. Project or product

 Docker comes in two versions: the Community Edition (CE) is an open-source project, and the Enterprise Edition (EE) is a paid product with enterprise-level support.
-For teams that want to focus on their code instead of configuring an open-source platform, Docker EE will be ideal.
+Docker EE will be ideal for teams that want to focus on their code instead of configuring an open-source platform.

 The Kubernetes project is open-source and free.
 However, it requires investment in its infrastructure, including plugins and support services.

 With Kubernetes and Docker CE, you need to download, install, set up, and oversee everything yourself, which requires skill and time.
-Yet, in either case, there is a large support and networking community to help you out.
+Yet, in either case, there is a large support and networking community to help you.

 2. Configuration and deployment

-Moreover, if you need help managing Kubernetes, you can turn to managed services like Google Kubernetes Engine (GKE), Microsoft Azure Kubernetes Service (AKS), and Amazon Elastic Kubernetes Service ( Amazon EKS).
+Moreover, if you need help managing Kubernetes, you can use managed services such as Google Kubernetes Engine (GKE), Microsoft Azure Kubernetes Service (AKS), and Amazon Elastic Kubernetes Service ( Amazon EKS).

 3. Ease of use